akheron/optics-ts/README.md

-If you ever see a `DisallowedTypeChange` type being returned from an `optics-ts` function, it means that you tried to change the type when writing through a monomorphic optic.
+If you ever see a `DisallowedTypeChange` type being returned from an `optics-ts` function, it means that you tried to change the type when writing through a non-polymorphic (monomorphic) optic.

 ## API reference